nbanmp/ethereumctf/readme.md

 ## Bugs
  - Changing flags does not work, nor do multiple flags.
  - the geth instance doesn't stop and just runs in the background forever.
+ - the geth instance is restarted and a new blockchain is created each time.

 ## Todo
  - Use the database that already exists instead of the filesystem.